sguox002/leetcode/review/tree-review.md

 ```

-### 94. Binary Tree Inorder Traversal- iterative

-left node right
-put the node in stack and goes to left until no left, and then pop, go to the right

 ### 865. Smallest Subtree with all the Deepest Nodes

 Return the node with the largest depth such that it contains all the deepest nodes in its subtree.